-Notes:
+Important Notes:

 - (1) Student must pass the lab portion of the course to obtain credit for Chem 110.
-All labs are to be attended and individual lab reports completed. - (2) Immediate contact must be made with instructor for missed labs due to illness or family emergencies for arrangements to be made. - (3) A test score that is not as high as that of the April final exam will be dropped automatically and its weight redistributed to the final exam.
-For example, if review and one term tests are missed your final exam will then be 55% of the course grade! - (4) No one is allowed to write late and there will be no exceptions.
+All labs are to be attended and individual lab reports completed. - (2) At the discretion of the instructor, a student who is repeating this Chemistry course may apply for lab exemption. - (3) Immediate contact must be made with instructor for missed labs due to illness or family emergencies for arrangements to be made. - (4) A test score that is not as high as that of the December final exam will be dropped automatically and its weight redistributed to the final exam.
+For example, if test 2 is missed your final exam will then be 50% of the course grade! - (5) No one is allowed to write late and there will be no exceptions.
 Early exam is a privilege and not a right; thus, at full discretion of the instructor.